 After graduation, disparities in salary rise to the surface — males earn an average $63K per year compared to females' $51K.

 UCF grads who become Software Engineers and Electrical Engineers are compensated well above average — these folks are top-earners among their graduating class, making $70K on average yearly.
 Mechanical Engineers are likewise ahead of the pack at around $63K a year.
 Collecting the smallest paychecks are Financial Analysts — they bring in approximately $51K.

 Orlando, Fla. keeps the largest number of UCF grads among cities despite the fact that it offers the lowest median compensation ($55K).
 For those seeking more money, Atlanta, Ga. is a popular destination for former UCF students; median pay is $68K.
 Close-by Melbourne, Fla. and Miami, Fla. are also desirable cities among UCF alumni.

 A Master of Engineering (MEng / ME) leads to the highest pay for UCF grads (about $92K on average per year).
 The degree that warrants the lowest level of financial compensation is a Bachelor of Fine Arts (BFA) ($42K on average annually).

 Former Knights who have experience with Engineering Design can expect to make 23 percent more than other alumni ($67K on average).
 UCF grads are usually competent in Microsoft Excel, and roughly one in seven alumni continue practicing this skill in their career.
 Microsoft Office, Project Management, and Customer Service are among other dominant skills.

 Benefits and Perks

-University of South Florida graduates, who earn $52K on average, make a similar amount to UCF grads.
+Among alumni of similar schools, University of South Florida grads (who make an average of approximately $52K) earn salaries most similar to UCF alumni.
 Other schools similar to UCF include the University of Alabama at Huntsville, North Dakota State University-Main Campus, and Montana State University.